But not always.

 Pharmaceutical grade glucosamine and chondroitin are used for humans and are found in some veterinary products.
 It is perfectly safe to use human glucosamine in your pet, however, products made for animals contain ascorbic acid to help in the uptake, in canines.
 In addition, animal products are dosed in the correct size for animals and are often flavored to make them more palatable to pets.
 Source

-That said, Cosequin for dogs is the most popular option for dog joint pain.
+For what it’s worth, Cosequin for dogs is one of the most popular options for dog joint pain these days.

 More Tips For Dogs Taking Human Supplements: